What Types of Clean Agent Fire Suppression Systems Protect IT Infrastructure?

 However, in the event of a fire, when Inergen® is discharged, it mixes with the air in the room to create a mixture that is comprised of:

 - 67.3% Nitrogen

 - 3.2% Carbon Dioxide

 For small spaces containing IT infrastructure, an Inergen® system can be ideal due to the excellent hold times provided by this agent selection.
-The density of Inergen is just slightly greater that room air meaning it will leak out slower than chemical agents in most cases.
+The density of Inergen is just slightly greater than room air meaning it will leak out slower than chemical agents in most cases.
 Since meeting hold time requirements for agent retention can be problematic in small rooms, Inergen can often provide a solution to this design problem.
-An Inergen system can be specifically designed for very small business critical areas and is a cost-effective way to protect valuable sensitive electrical equipment.
+An Inergen system can be specifically designed for very small business-critical areas and is a cost-effective way to protect valuable sensitive electrical equipment.

 If the wrong fire suppression system is used for protecting IT infrastructure, it could end up destroying the very equipment it was meant to protect.
 These three clean agent fire suppression systems represent the standard for protecting today’s critical business equipment from the damages of fire and water.

 Whether you operate a data center, server room, or rely on IT for business-critical operations, your organization should partner with trained fire safety technicians to design and install a special hazard system tailored to your facility to ensure the protection of your IT infrastructure.